open-dynamic-robot-initiative/udriver_firmware/doc/build_instructions.rst

 When installing it, make sure the following components are selected:

 * **Processor Support**: C2000 32-bit Real-time MCUs
-* **Debug Probes**: TI XDS
+* **Debug Probes**: TI XDS (this only needs to be selected explicitly in older versions of CCS)

 When starting CCS for the first time, you have to specify a workspace location.
 Note that this "CCS workspace" is just where CCS stores its configuration and is not related to the workspace directory that is described above (i.e. the CCS workspace doesn't need to be in this directory).